Nginx does not keep asking DNS just because your upstream keeps changing.

 # ...

-We ran the test:
+Then we ran the test:

 docker compose up -d nginx_proxy backend_v1curl http://localhost:8080-> Success, got response from V1.docker compose stop backend_v1docker compose up -d backend_v2curl http://localhost:8080-> Success!
 We got a response from V2.